New to custom rates? Read the first article in this series for an introduction to Custom Rates.

 Adding a single duration rateBack to top

-Initiate the creation of a single duration custom rate, by clicking on the Add Rate button on the Custom Rates page.
+Start the creation of a single duration custom rate by clicking on the Add Rate button on the Custom Rates page.
 This opens the Duration Rate modal.

 Select the date range for the rate schedule.
-By default, the start date is today's date and the end date is empty, meaning the rate is Always available.
-You can optionally +Add an End Date, but a start date is required.
+By default, the start date is today's date, and the end date is empty, meaning the rate is Always available.
+Optionally +Add an End Date, but a start date is required.

 When entering values, you can type the dates into the fields provided or pick the dates from the calendars provided.